cjhuitt/documents-and-resources/code-of-conduct.md

 * #jobs
 * #remote-jobs
 * #services
+* #watches
 * #wedidit

+Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
+Again, read the room.

-Even channels dedicated to commercial purposes are dedicated to a specific aspect of commercial purpose; it is just as unwelcome to post an unrelated commercial offering there as it is to post in non-commercial channels.
+In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.

-Additionally, some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
-We recommend the asking protocol below for these channels as well.

-Non-obvious commercial activity includes things such as well-intentioned user surveys of a specific channel or responding to a request for tools or services with information about what your company provides.
-In these situations, we ask that you:

-* Ask permission of the channel *before* posting the solicitation or information
-* State clear intent for the purpose
-* Listen to the response of your peers

-We believe the above protocol is generally useful and should be used when there are any doubts.

-If you join this community simply to take value rather than contribute, the community will quickly notice and react.
-If you are wondering whether a specific action is commercial or not, please ask and calibrate in one of the the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).

 ## Resolve Peacefully